Tate algebras and Frobenius non-splitting of excellent regular rings: Gabber's example of a non-Archimedean field with no nonzero continuous p -1 -linear maps

 \section{Gabber's example of a non-Archimedean field\texorpdfstring{\\}{ }with no nonzero continuous \texorpdfstring{$p^{-1}$}{p\textasciicircum-1}-linear maps}

-Following some ideas of Ofer Gabber, we now construct a non-Archimedean field $(k,\abs{})$ of prime characteristic $p > 0$ such that $F_{k*}k$ has no nonzero continuous $k$-linear functionals.
-We again reiterate that the possibility of the existence of such examples is suggested by Gerritzen \cite{Ger67} and Kiehl \cite{Kie69} (see also \cite[p.\ 63]{BGR84}), and that while similar constructions of valuative fields with infinite $p$-degree had been studied by Blaszczok and Kuhlmann \cite{BK15}, the connection with the existence of continuous functionals was not made (see Remark \ref{rem:BKfields}).
+Following ideas of Ofer Gabber, we now construct a non-Archimedean field $(k,\abs{})$ of prime characteristic $p > 0$ such that $F_{k*}k$ has no nonzero continuous $k$-linear functionals.
+The possibility of the existence of such examples is suggested by Gerritzen \cite{Ger67} and Kiehl \cite{Kie69} (see also \cite[p.\ 63]{BGR84}), and while similar constructions of valuative fields with infinite $p$-degree had been studied by Blaszczok and Kuhlmann \cite{BK15}, the connection with the existence of continuous functionals was not made (see Remark \ref{rem:BKfields}).

-Recall from the Notation subsection in Section \ref{sect:intro} that we can identify the Frobenius homomorphism $k \to F_{k*}k$ for $k$ as above with the inclusion $k \hookrightarrow k^{1/p}$ of $k$ into the field $k^{1/p}$ of $p$-th roots of elements in $k$.
+Recall from the Notation subsection in Section \ref{sect:intro} that we can identify the Frobenius map $k \to F_{k*}k$ for $k$ as above with the inclusion $k \hookrightarrow k^{1/p}$ of $k$ into the field $k^{1/p}$ of $p$-th roots of elements in $k$.
 The field $k^{1/p}$ has a unique norm extending the one on $k$ (see Remark \ref{rem:extending-norms}$(\ref{alg-ext-norm})$), and we will continue denoting this norm on $k^{1/p}$ by $\abs{}$.
 In this new notation, we want to show that there exists a non-Archimedean field $k$ with no nonzero continuous functionals $k^{1/p} \rightarrow k$.

 The idea behind the example is to create a non-Archimedean field $(k,\abs{})$ which is not spherically complete, but such that $k$ admits an extension $k \hookrightarrow \ell \hookrightarrow k^{1/p}$ where $\ell$ is spherically complete under the restriction of the norm on $k^{1/p}$ to $\ell$.
 One then gets the desired result by applying Proposition \ref{prop:trivial-dual-space}.